AStateSecurityTeam/Code-Red-Network-code-pieces/README.md

 IF YOU CHANGE IPS OF MACHINES
-update inventory file and ./configs/red_inventory with new addresses
+update inventory file and ./configs/red_inventory with new addresses addresses will alos have to be updated in assopciated html files.
+(TBD)

 currently install_progs_old requires all future package installs to use "aptiutude install -t kali-rolling [PackageName]"